Launching a paid email newsletter is easier than ever before!

 This simply indicates that you'll be handling the fulfillment of this product by sending out your paid newsletter.

 Those two settings are the only requirements to differentiate a paid newsletter product!
 From there you're free to customize the remainder of the product's settings to your liking.
 For guidance on configuring products in general, refer to this tutorial.

-NOTE: If you're offering a different type of subscription-based product than a newsletter, simply select 'Something Else' in the Fulfilment section instead.
+NOTE: If you're offering a subscription-based product other than a newsletter, simply select 'Something Else' in the Fulfilment section instead.
 The rest of this tutorial still applies!

 Sending out your newsletter